abihassen/abihassen.old/content/_index.md

   \                   ― Amilcar Cabral,"

 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my site.
+Here you will find some of my past and current work, and some relevant information about me.